ZivMahluf/portfolio-website/README.md

     FormSubmit – Want to say hi?
 Drop a message through the contact form – no backend required.

+    Netlify - Hosting the website :)

 ## 🎯 Why I Made This ##

-I wanted a fun, fast, and functional way to show who I am – as a dev, a gamer, and a human.
+I wanted a fun, fast, and functional way to show who I am – as a dev, a gamer, a photographer and a human.
 This site is a little playground where tech meets personality.